 - Tansukh (TJ) Salgia, Ph.D.

-President, Bramhi Jain Society
+Trustee, Bramhi Jain Society

-Dr. Salgia is the founding president of Bramhi Jain Society U.S.A. and a current director of the North American Interfaith Network (NAIN).
+Dr. TJ Salgia is the founding president of Bramhi Jain Society U.S.A. and a current director of the North American Interfaith Network (NAIN).
 He has also founded many Jain and Asian organizations, such as Federation of Jain Association in North America (JAINA), International Mahavir Jain Mission (Sidhhachalam), Mahavir World Vision, Asian American Federation of Cleveland and Asian American Service Council (Columbus).

 See also our Board of Directors.